ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Added: Review Module Schema markup has been added #205
 * Added: Defragment Schema (Merge all the schema markup in one markup) #223
 * Added: "Need Help" label in default data
+* Added: Option to to add schema markup in (header or footer) #165
-* Changes: PRE Release Checklist (Settings panel has many improvement with new more tabs) #236
+* Changes: PRE Release Checklist (Settings panel has many improvement with new tabs) #236
 * Bug Fixed: Missing Field “mainEntity.author in Q&A schema after Update #191
 * Bug Fixed: The property aggregateRating is not recognised by Google for an object of type Thing in course schema type #194
 * Bug Fixed: The description is required for VideoObject schema type on homepage #195